TMAJ Server Setup

 been answered on our

 FAQs page.
-Also, we would
+Also,

 like to know if you are using TMAJ so we could get an